 At the end of the 1980s, it was clearly demonstrated that cells can produce nitric oxide (NO) and that this gaseous molecule is a highly reactive free radical with multiple and complex roles within many biological systems.
-In the present review our particular aim is to describe the role of NO in the field known as neuroimmunomodulation in which central nervous system (CNS) activity modulates the immune system and, in turn, the immune system modulates the activity of the nervous system.
-In fact, during the past doi: 10.1111/j.1749-6632.2008.03968.x © 2009 New York Academy of Sciences.
+In the present review our particular aim is to describe the role of NO in the field known as neuroimmunomodulation in which, central nervous system (CNS) activity modulates immune system and in turn, the immune system modulates the activity of the nervous system.
+In fact, during the past years it has been recognized that NO is a key player in the cross talk between both systems.